desertthunder/personal-activity-index/README.md

 # Personal Activity Index

-A CLI that ingests content from Substack, Bluesky, and Leaflet into SQLite, with an optional Cloudflare Worker + D1 deployment path.
+A CLI that ingests content from Substack, Bluesky, Leaflet, and BearBlog into SQLite, with an optional Cloudflare Worker + D1 deployment path.

 ## Features